alexirpan/alexirpan.github.io/_posts/2016-01-27-deepmind-go.markdown

 sounds like a good idea anyways.
 If you look at the results table, the final policy network (the one before self-play refinement) got 55.4% move prediction accuracy, compared to 55.2% move accuracy from the December 2014 paper.
+The improved performance doesn't come from the CNN, it all comes from self-play.
+Remember that the 85% win rate against Pachi doesn't even use search.
-It's almost all from self-play, folks.
-I'm sure plenty of people are investigating whether a similar approach works on problems besides Go.
+I'm sure plenty of people
+are investigating whether a similar approach works on problems besides Go.

 Compared to this, interfacing the neural net with search feels less important.
-There are some neat ideas here: don't try to use something heavy-duty in rollouts, pre-seed initial value estimates with the heavy-duty net because you only need to call it once per node, average the rollout value with the approximate value network value.
-And from an engineering perspective, they're doing some crazy asynchronous CPU + GPU architecture to always keep the machine busy with computation.
-Still, to me the story here is the unsupervised learning capability.
+There are some neat ideas here: train a special small network for rollouts, pre-seed initial value estimates with the heavy-duty net (which you can afford because you only need it once per node), and combine the approximate value from the policy network with the true value from the weaker rollout network.
+From an engineering perspective, they're doing a crazy asynchronous CPU + GPU architecture that sounds like a nightmare to manage.
+There are plenty of ideas here, but to me the story is proving the capability of unsupervised learning.

 Final Cavaets
 -------------------------------------------------------------------------------

-I'll close with the few downsides I see so far.
+I'll close with the few downsides I see on skimming the paper.

 * This still uses a lot of computation time.
 When they announced results for running AlphaGo on one machine, they mean a machine with 40 CPU threads and